Can a dentist pull an infected tooth?

 a) Swelling caused by infection may limit your dentist’s ability to access your tooth.

-b) Concerns about local anesthetic effectiveness.
+b) Concerns about the effectiveness of local anesthetic.

 Local anesthetics are the type of drugs dentists use to numb up teeth and oral tissues (by way of giving dental “shots”).
 And the chemistry of these compounds is such that they don’t work as effectively in swollen/inflamed tissues.
 Here’s why.